MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 Use the [pac admin list](cli/reference/admin.md#pac-admin-list) command to view the catalogs available in your tenant.

 > [!NOTE]
-> This command requires an admin auth profile. //TODO: What is an admin auth profile?
+> This command requires an administrator authentication profile.

 When using this command, you must use the following `--application-id` parameter with the value `83a35943-cb41-4266-b7d2-81d60f383695`.